HenrikSamuelsson/reading-the-passionate-programmer/README.md

 ### Exercise 13: Act on Find a Mentor

 There are guides available on-line if not being able to find a mentor.
-The reason for me starting this book is actually because I am on a learning path to learn C++, see [CppDeveloperRoadmap](https://github.com/salmer/CppDeveloperRoadmap).
+The reason for me starting this book is actually because I am on a guide to learn C++, see [CppDeveloperRoadmap](https://github.com/salmer/CppDeveloperRoadmap).